zeev-b/sn/Readme.md

 # Security Now Transcript Query Engine

 This Python program allows you to build a retrieval-augmented generation (RAG) pipeline over Steve Gibson's Security Now podcast transcripts.
 You can query a range of years and get a coherent, LLM-generated answer based on indexed podcast content.

 ---

-## Features
+## How it works

 - Loads and parses text transcripts with chunked context windows
-- Creates per-year vector indexes
+- Creates a per-year vector index
-- Runs queries across a year range
+- Runs the query on each year
-- Optionally prints intermediate results
+- Optionally prints intermediate results (per year result)
-- Final summary synthesized by another call to the LLM
+- Final summary synthesized by another call to the model

 ---